e-mar404/tooltip.nvim/README.md

     ['.rb'] = 'ruby %s',
     ['.go'] = 'go run %s',
-    -- ['file extenstion'] = 'command_to_execute %s' (%s) will be replaced by the file path },
+    -- ['file extenstion'] = 'command_to_execute %s' (%s) will be replaced by the file path -- what is set up here will override the default mappings },
 })